TAP TO CALL 401.467.2300

 • Information from your financial institution (a checking or savings account number and routing number) if you want direct deposit of your benefits.

-• Name and contact information (address and phone number) of a person who is familiar with your health status and can assist with your claim.
+• Name and contact information (address and phone number) of a person familiar with your health status and who can assist with your claim.

 • Name and contact information of doctors providing treatment of your condition.